Quarks-IISc/blog/_posts/ramblings_on_epistemology_science_and_cognitive_biases.md

 **POLYPHEMUS:** _[elated]_ Nobody ?
 It is him!
 At long last, after so many fruitless summers, my search is ended!
 My revenge shalt be sweet!

-**A hastily-aborted chuckle comes from POLYPHEMUS’ great steed, though its face remains wooden, immobile.
-ALEX’s eyes flick to the horse.
-POLYPHEMUS appears not to have heard.
+A hastily-aborted chuckle comes from Polyphemus’ great steed, though its face remains wooden, immobile.
+Alex's eyes flick to the horse.
+Polyphemus appears not to have heard.
 A panel on the neck of the horse slides up noiselessly.
-From within the horse’s body, ODYSSEUS raises a finger to his lips, eyes twinkling with mirthful laughter**
+From within the horse’s body, Odysseus raises a finger to his lips, eyes twinkling with mirthful laughter

 **ALEX:** Uh-